Signal Foundation President Calls Out EU’s Proposal of Scanning Private Messages

 - Similar concerns have also been raised by encrypted messaging service Threema and the EU’s own data protection supervisor.

-A recent proposal submitted by the EU has sparked some controversy.
-In the proposal, the EU suggested scanning the private messages of individuals to check for child abuse material.
+A recent proposal submitted by the EU has sparked widespread controversy.
+In its proposal, the EU suggested scanning the private messages of individuals to check for child abuse material.

 However, Meredith Whittaker, president of the Signal Foundation, warned that this would be the end of end-to-end encryption.

-For context, Signal Foundation is the owner of the privacy-focused messaging service called Signal.
+It’s worth noting that Signal Foundation, as the name might suggest, is the owner of the privacy-focused messaging service Signal.

-Even with encryption, cyberattacks are becoming far too common these days.
-So you can only imagine what would happen if the protection of an encryption is taken away.
-Not just hackers, but even rival nations can use this opportunity to steal user data.
+Even with a wide variety of encryption schemes available today, cyberattacks have only increased in both number and intensity.
+So, one could only imagine what would happen if encryption is entirely taken away.
+Not just hackers, but even rival nations could then use this opportunity to steal user data.

-And in the latest update, encrypted messaging service Threema has also spoken out against this proposal.
-It said that no matter how the EU is trying to sell this idea, at the end of the day, it’s “mass screening”.
-And mass screening is always a bad idea.
+Encrypted messaging service Threema has also spoken out against this proposal.
+It said that no matter how the EU is trying to sell this idea, at the end of the day, it’s “mass screening,” which is always a bad idea.

 More About the Proposal